 Most real estate contracts require that you leave the house in “broom clean” condition.
 This is fairly subjective, but most interpret “broom clean” to mean that everything will be removed, picked up, wiped down, swept, vacuumed and in working order.

-If you want to go the extra mile, below is a list of ways to clean the house for the new buyer right before closing:
+Here is a list of ways to broom clean the house for the new buyer before closing:

 - Check the walls for any nail holes or paint scuffs.
 If you see any, fill them in and touch up with paint.